The jumping leg syndrome is a problem of apana vayu.

 kaphaja - edema, bloating, swelling or heaviness in pelvic area

-It can also be a nirama condition and only due to high dosa.
-In this case there would not be signs of ama on tongue or pulse.
+It can also be a nirama condition and only due to high dosha.
+In this case there would not be signs of ama on tongue or in the pulse.

 It can also be a secondary effect from another pathology.
 It is best to find out if this is the case by normal examinations with a neurologist.
 If they cannot find anything then it is a problem only of apana moving downward in a wrong way.

-It is best to avoid marma treatments at first unless you are very, very good at diagnosis and treatment through them.
+It is best to avoid marma treatments at first unless you are very good at diagnosis and treatment through them.
+Marma therapy can be very effective to balance apana and vyana; it can also make it worse.

-The local snehana and svedhana treatments can also be taught to the patient who can do them at home before be for 20 mins.
-Use sesame oil or a medicated oil to reduce vata, or Ayurvedic oils with ashwagandha in them.
+The local snehana and svedhana treatments can also be taught to the patient who can do them at home before sleeping for 20 mins.
+Use sesame oil or a medicated oil to reduce vata, or Ayurvedic oils with ashwagandha or bala in them.